| | | |

 Fresh Citrus Summer Mule Cocktail Recipe

 When the weather warms up, I start craving sparkling citrusy cocktails!
 Ok, who am I kidding.
 I crave cocktails even when it’s pouring rain!
-This Fresh Citrus Summer Mule Cocktail Recipe has fresh orange juice, lime juice, vodka and is topped off with ginger beer.
-It’s guaranteed to bring out the sunshine, even if you make it in the dead of winter.
+This Fresh Citrus Summer Mule Cocktail Recipe has fresh orange juice, lime juice, vodka, and is topped off with ginger beer.
+Honestly, whether it’s the middle of summer or the dead of winter, this bright, fizzy, citrusy drink is the perfect cocktail!

 Citrus Summer Mule in a glass with ice and a blood orange slice

-But since Summer is only a couple of days away, let’s chat all things Summer!
+But since Summer is around the corner, let’s chat all things Summer!
 There’s something about an ice-cold cocktail, the smell of BBQ in the air, and a favorite playlist that screams Summer has arrived.
 And this fun twist on a classic Moscow mule recipe is literally Summer in a glass!

 Here are a few of my favorites: